Day Five Afternoon in Nara “Bambi Land” – November 2016

 When we were leaving the Park, we saw Bambi, a lovely baby deer.
 A nice wrap to our visit.

 We have reached our final post on My Kansai Region Travel Series.
 Thank you for joining me on this travel journey.
-I hope you enjoyed it as much as I do. 🙂
+I hope you enjoyed it as much as I did. 🙂

 Getting there: From Kyoto Station, take the JR Nara Line, transfer at Uji for Miyakoji Rapid Service and stop at Miyakoji Station, the final stop.